Skip to main content

 queryFn: () => ({ data: null }),

-// This mutation takes advantage of tag invalidation behaviour to trigger
+// This mutation takes advantage of tag invalidation behavior to trigger

 // any queries that provide the 'Post' or 'User' tags to re-fetch if the queries